 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Electric toothbrushes range from low tech to high.
-Some have an abundance of features and others focus on getting the job done.
+Electric toothbrushes range from low to high tech.
+Some have an abundance of features, while others just focus on getting the job done.
 Various types have value for different people.

-We zeroed in on the electric toothbrushes in this article as being some of the best out there based on input from Healthline’s Medical Review Team, the American Dental Association (ADA), and consumer reviews.
+For this article, we zeroed in on the best electric toothbrushes out there based on input from Healthline’s Medical Review Team, the American Dental Association (ADA), and consumer reviews.
 We looked at features such as:

 - type of brush head